benwilcock/rhdh-techdocs/docs/extensions.md

     This callout contains a note.

 !!! tip "This is a Tip Card"
-    This callout contains a warning.
+    This callout contains a tip.

-???+ question "This Question Can Be Contracted"
+???+ question "This Question Card is Expanded (But Can Be Collapsed)"
-    This is expanded by default (but can be contracted).
+    This card is expanded by default (but can be contracted using the side arrow).

-??? tip "This Tip is Contracted (By Default)"
+??? success "This Success Card is Contracted (But Can Be Expanded)"
-    This is contracted by default (but can be expanded).
+    This was contracted by default (but can be expanded using the side arrow).

 ## Content Tabs